khozzy/hugo-blog/content/posts/2024/mautic_k8s/index.md

 We'll cover:

 - Setting up a local Kubernetes cluster with Minikube
-- Installing Mautic with its ecosystem (MySQL, Mailhog) as Helm charts
+- Installing Mautic with its ecosystem (MariaDB, Mailhog) as Helm charts
 - Understanding the cron job architecture and message queue patterns

 ## What is Mautic?

 Mautic is an open-source marketing automation platform covering lead management, email marketing, campaign orchestration, and analytics.
-Unlike SaaS alternatives (HubSpot, Marketo, ActiveCampaign), you self-host it—which means direct MySQL database access, full control over the data model, and no vendor lock-in.
+Unlike SaaS alternatives (HubSpot, Marketo, ActiveCampaign), you self-host it—which means direct MariaDB database access, full control over the data model, and no vendor lock-in.

 ### Why Self-Host as a Data Engineer?

 The decision to run your own marketing automation isn't primarily about cost savings.
 It's about data architecture:

-- **Direct database access**: Query contacts, events, and campaign data directly from MySQL.
+- **Direct database access**: Query contacts, events, and campaign data directly from MariaDB.
 No API rate limits, no pagination, no waiting for export jobs.
 - **Event stream ownership**: Page hits, email opens, and form submissions flow through a Doctrine message queue you control.
 You can tap into this for real-time analytics or CDC pipelines.
 - **Schema control**: Extend the contact model with custom fields that map cleanly to your warehouse schema.
 - **Privacy compliance**: For GDPR/CCPA requirements, knowing exactly where contact data lives simplifies compliance.